mnkth01a/MultiFunction_Shield/README.md

 # Building a libary for the Arduino Multi-Function Shield

-Like the Velleman VMA209, or the Arduino Multi-Function shields.
+Like the Velleman VMA209, or the Arduino-compatible Multi-Function shields.

 ## Getting Started